This article was written in July 2020, in the midst of the global COVID-19 pandemic.

 Adrian Reed, Principal Consultant / BA, Blackmetric

-He will also be presenting the course, ‘Pre-Project Problem Analysis: Practical Techniques for Early Business Analysis Engagement‘ via Live Streaming 15-16 October 2020
+Adrian will be presenting the following course via live streaming: ‘Pre-Project Problem Analysis: Practical Techniques for Early Business Analysis Engagement‘

 As life slowly gets back to something that resembles a form of new normality, we need to start asking ourselves hard questions about how we’ll handle organisational change in the future.
 With a recession seeming likely it seems logical that organisations will need to be adaptable whilst also ‘doing more with less’.
 Understanding the real outcomes, objectives and nature of the perceived “problems” before a project starts is more important than ever.